STORY BY JOANNA F. MARSH

 So Jim gave me a crash course on improvisation during the audition.
 I thought I would hate it, but I actually really liked it.
 It was somehow freeing to harness whatever joy or nervousness was percolating inside me and express that through a change of melody.

 This continues to be one of Jim’s passions.
-As a teacher of elementary and early childhood kids with the District of Columbia Public Schools, as a former university instructor at The George Washington University, and as a jazz musician who continues to compose, he wants people to appreciate music—not just the notes that are written on a page, but the music of their everyday lives, the music we all may be unaware we’re composing even right now at this very moment.
+As a teacher of elementary and early childhood kids with the District of Columbia Public Schools, as an adjunct professor emeritus at The George Washington University, and as a jazz musician who continues to compose, he wants people to appreciate music—not just the notes that are written on a page, but the music of their everyday lives, the music we all may be unaware we’re composing even right now at this very moment.

 This music of the everyday is something Jim sought to capture in one of his latest pieces, a 12-minute musical called Dyin’ for a Job.